 The NTIA is looking to leverage that $5 million through widespread voluntary efforts, like those of the DTV Coalition, and through government partners including the Veterans Administration and Department of Agriculture, as well as groups that can reach out to the communities with the largest analog-only populations.
 Those have been identified as elderly, economically disadvantaged, rural, minority and disabled viewers.

 That is where help from scouting groups could come in handy.
-Best Buy Senior VP Michael Vitelli told B&C that the company has had preliminary discussions with both the Boy Scouts and Girl Scouts about coming up with a community service project to help older people or others who might not be able to set up the boxes.
-“I don't know if it came from us or the NTIA first,” he said, “but it is a great idea.”
+Best Buy senior vice president Michael Vitelli told B&C that the company has had preliminary discussions with both the Boy Scouts and Girl Scouts about coming up with a community service project to help older people or others who might not be able to set up the boxes.
+“I don't know if it came from us or the NTIA first,” he added, “but it is a great idea.”

-Broadcasters have committed to their own wide-ranging education campaign, including traveling demonstrations—a truck shaped like a TV—a speakers' bureau and PSAs.
-But under pressure from congressional Democrats, FCC Chairman Martin has proposed requiring broadcasters to carry a minimum number of PSAs, including in primetime.
+Broadcasters have committed to their own wide-ranging education campaign, including traveling demonstrations -- a truck shaped like a TV -- a speakers' bureau and public-service announcements.
+But under pressure from congressional Democrats, Martin proposed requiring broadcasters to carry a minimum number of PSAs, including in primetime.

-Two weeks ago, a group of programmers led by C-SPAN and Discovery took those rules to court, saying the government was picking favorites, favoring broadcasters over cable channels that might have to be bumped to make room for them.
-While NCTA says it is committed to that carriage whether or not the courts overturn the rule, smaller operators with greater capacity constraints support the suit.
-Broadcasters, backing Martin, say that suit could prove another impediment to the DTV transition.
+Two weeks ago, a group of programmers led by C-SPAN and Discovery Communications took those rules to court, saying that the government was picking favorites, favoring broadcasters over cable channels that might have to be bumped to make room for them.
+While the NCTA said it is committed to that carriage whether or not the courts overturn the rule, smaller operators with greater capacity constraints supported the suit.
+Broadcasters, backing Martin, said that suit could prove another impediment to the DTV transition.

-Donovan says allowing them could be a “huge problem” for consumers.
-“If you are trying to use a personal and portable device with a small antenna, no matter how good the device is, the antenna won't be sensitive enough,” he says.
+Donovan said allowing them could be a “huge problem” for consumers.
+“If you are trying to use a personal and portable device with a small antenna, no matter how good the device is, the antenna won't be sensitive enough,” he added.
 “It will conclude that channels are vacant when they are, in fact, occupied.”
-Computer companies like Google and Microsoft have countered that the argument is a red herring and broadcasters are simply trying to protect their turf.
+Computer companies like Google and Microsoft have countered that the argument is a red herring and that broadcasters are simply trying to protect their turf.

-Just last week, the NAB was touting a report that one of the devices had “failed” in the second round of testing as well.
-Donovan isn't surprised by the report.
-Microsoft withdrew a device the last time around, he says, and has withdrawn one of two in this round of testing: “It appears these devices just aren't ready for primetime.”
+Just last week, the NAB was touting a report that one of the devices had “failed” in the second round of testing, as well.
+Donovan wasn't surprised by the report.
+Microsoft withdrew a device the last time around, he said, and it has withdrawn one of two in this round of testing: “It appears these devices just aren't ready for primetime.”

-Hold the phone, says Microsoft, which counters that it was a power problem, not a sensing problem, and that the FCC was still testing an “electronically identical device” that was working fine.
+Hold the phone, said Microsoft, which countered that it was a power problem, not a sensing problem, and that the FCC was still testing an “electronically identical device” that was working fine.

-A study released last week by market research firm Centris claims there are huge gaps in DTV coverage that the FCC has not taken into account.
-Centris says that the DTV education campaign needs to explain the need for antennas to over-the-air viewers and that unless the FCC finds the gaps and lets viewers know about them, there are going to be 1) frustrated consumers left in the dark; 2) returns of converter boxes and sets; and 3) those dreaded complaints to government officials and stations.
+A study released last week by market research firm Centris claimed that there are huge gaps in DTV coverage that the FCC has not taken into account.
+Centris said the DTV-education campaign needs to explain the need for antennas to over-the-air viewers and that unless the FCC finds the gaps and lets viewers know about them, there are going to be 1) frustrated consumers left in the dark; 2) returns of converter boxes and sets; and 3) those dreaded complaints to government officials and stations.

 If that is true, broadcasters and legislators could be in a heap of trouble.
 Pressed about the study last week during a House hearing, Martin conceded that some 5% of viewers might need new antennas or could lose access to some channels, but that they were in the fringes beyond a station's FCC coverage area.

 As for the Feb.
-18, 2009, deadline, Donovan believes the industry will be able to meet it.
-“The real issue is how long it takes for the commission to process requests and make decisions in time for stations to buy equipment,” he says.
+18, 2009, deadline, Donovan believes that the industry will be able to meet it.
+“The real issue is how long it takes for the commission to process requests and make decisions in time for stations to buy equipment,” he said.
 “We have our fingers crossed.”